Planning Safe Events

 - Maintain a healthy stockpile of prevention supplies such as hand sanitizer, soap and face masks.
 Frequently touched surfaces and objects should be cleaned on a regular basis with detergent and water prior to disinfection.
 Develop a schedule for increased routine cleaning and disinfection.

 - Post signs in highly visible locations such as the entrances and restrooms that encourage protective measures.
-Broadcast regular announcements on reducing the spread of Covid-19 on public address systems, and share messages on social media.
+You can also broadcast announcements on public address systems, and share messages on social media.

 - Develop signs and messaging in alternative formats for those who are blind/have limited vision, or are deaf/hard of hearing.
 This includes messages in large print, braille and American Sign Language.